tile-dev/tile-dev.github.io/docs/dev/server.md

 # Tile Server

-A Tile Server is an server deployed that is capable of running Tile Projects.
-We provide Tile Server as an Open-Core product that you can freely install however has additional features for paying Enterprise customers.
+Tile Server is used to run Tile Projects, this is freely available to use and install - however as an Open-Core product it has additional features available only for Enterprise customers.

 Tile is distributed as a VM (Virtual Machine), which you can easily install into your own private cloud or even bare metal.
 This allows you to have no worries about the safety of your data, nothing leaves your own environment, and fits with our [Philosophy](../philosophy.md).
 By running everything on your own infrastructure, we can make use of advanced features like localized LLMs that use AI to analyze your data without leaving your network.